nnehome/nnehome.github.io/docs/source/home/home.rst

 * We specify :math:`\boldsymbol{m}` so that it contains relevant information for recovering :math:`\boldsymbol{\theta}`.
 Common examples include the mean of :math:`\boldsymbol{y}` and the covariances between :math:`\boldsymbol{y}` and :math:`\boldsymbol{x}`.
 It is generally OK to include possibly irrelevant or redundant moments in :math:`\boldsymbol{m}` -- the performance of NNE is relatively robust to redundant moments.

 * We can use mean-square-error loss to train NNE.
 Other loss functions can train the neural net to give measures of statistical accuracy in addition to point estimates.
-See `our paper <https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3496098#>`_ for details.
+See our `paper`_ for details.

+|

 Applicability
 ---------------

+Increasing complexity of models in economics/marketing means there is often no closed-form expressions of likelihood or moment functions.
+So reseachers often rely on simulation-based estimators such as simulated maximum likelihood (SMLE) or simulated method of moments (SMM).
+NNE is a simulation-based estimator as well.
+But NNE offers sizable speed and accuracy gains over SMLE/SMM in some applications, making estimation much more tractable.
+One particular application in marketing that benefits from NNE is consumer sequential search.
+We have studied it extensively in our `paper`_.
+You can find our code on the :ref:`consumer search <code_1>` page.

 The table below summarizes the main properties of NNE as well as its suitable applications.

-The complexity of econometric models in economics/marketing means there is often no closed-form expressions of likelihood or moment functions.
-So reseachers often rely on simulation-based estimators such as simulated maximum likelihood (SMLE) and simulated method of moments (SMM).
-NNE is a simulation-based estimator like SMLE and SMM.
-But the properties of NNE offer sizable speed and accuracy gains over SMLE/SMM in some applications.
-One particular application in marketing that can benefit from NNE is consumer sequential search.
-We have studied it extensively in `our paper <https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3496098#>`_.
-You can find our code on the :ref:`consumer search <code_1>` page.
+|

 .. _main-properties-table: